nachocaru/xaprb.com/content/blog/2006-12-15-advanced-mysql-user-variable-techniques.md

    and (@type := type) is not null and (@num &lt;= 2);</pre>

 I confess, I don't fully understand this.
 I figured it out through trial and error.
 If the user manual explains it well enough for me to have gotten there by reason, I don't know where.
 Can someone make it make sense please?
-I don't want to have to read the source&#8230;
+I don't want to have to read the source...

 ### What's so great about this?